 Canada splits the difference.
 We tip, but not obsessively.
 A dealer won’t expect a chip after every blackjack, but they will notice if you play for hours without acknowledging their work.
 Think of it as polite rather than mandatory.
 That is to say, it’s expected but not demanded.

 Provincial differences exist too.
 A glitzy Toronto casino might feel more tip-forward than a smaller venue in Winnipeg.
-Resort casinos with their Vegas-style ambitions tend toward American tipping culture, while local casinos often reflect their community’s broader tipping habits.
+Resort casinos with their Vegas-style ambitions tend toward American tipping culture, where questions about how much to tip casino hosts come up more frequently.

 Reading the Room

 Still uncertain?
 Watch the regulars.
 They know the unwritten rules and follow them naturally.
-See someone tip the dealer after colouring up their chips?
+See someone tip the dealer after coloring up their chips?
 That’s your cue.
 Notice players tipping cocktail servers?
 Follow their lead.
+The same goes for observing how much to tip casino hosts in VIP lounges or high-limit areas.

 Some players even develop their own systems where tipping happens after big wins, at the end of each hour, or when leaving the table.
 Find what works for you.